 IFRS prohibits the capitalization of exploration costs in advance of holding permits on exploration properties.
-As a result, the Corporation wrote off \$65,900 of capitalized exploration costs as of December 1, 2010, the date of transition, reducing resource properties and retained earnings by that amount at December 1, 2010, at February 28, 2011 and at November 30, 2011.
+As a result, the Corporation wrote off \$65,900 of capitalized exploration costs as of December 1, 2010, the date of transition, decreasing resource properties and retained earnings by that amount at December 1, 2010, at May 31, 2011 and at November 30, 2011.

-For the year ended November 30, 2011 there was a \$34,781 decrease in resource properties, comprised of an increase in resource properties reclamation assets during the year less the \$65,900 write off of resource properties as of December 1, 2010.
+For the year ended November 30, 2011 there was a \$34,781 decrease in resource properties, comprised of an increase in resource properties decommissioning and restoration assets during the year, less the \$65,900 write off of resource properties as of December 1, 2010.